On this page

 Reasons why organizations choose this configuration include:

-• Strong delegated admin support: Although there is delegated admin support in okta-dac, the number of delegated responsibilities that are supported is limited.
-Splitting customers and partners into separate orgs offer the maximum level of delegated responsibility support.
+- Strong delegated admin support: Splitting customers and partners into separate orgs offers the maximum level of delegated responsibility support.

 Implementations